Elsa Brändström: World War I

 In 1915, Brändström went to Siberia together with her friend and nurse Ethel von Heidenstam (1881–1970) for the Swedish Red Cross, to introduce basic medical treatment for the German and Austrian POWs.
 Up to 80 percent of the POWs died of cold, hunger and diseases.
 As Brändström visited the first camp and witnessed the inhumane situation, she decided to dedicate her life to these soldiers.
-For the dedication with which she looked after men from Germany and Austria, many close to death with Typhoid fever, she became known as the Angel of Siberia.
+For the dedication with which she looked after men from Germany and Austria, many close to death with typhoid fever, she became known as the Angel of Siberia.

-Back in St. Petersburg, she founded a Swedish Aid organisation but her work was severely hindered by the 1917 Russian Revolution and the Bolshevik coup.
+Back in Saint Petersburg, she founded a Swedish Aid organisation but her work was severely hindered by the 1917 Russian Revolution and the Bolshevik coup.
 In 1918, the new Soviet Russian authorities withdrew her work permit, but she did not give up and made several trips to Siberia until being arrested in Omsk in 1920.
 Accused of being a spy, Brändström was initially sentenced to death by the Soviet authorities.
 The sentence was eventually revoked and she was interned in 1920.
 After her release, she returned to Sweden via Stettin on the ship MS Lisboa, where the German government gave her an official public reception.
 Upon returning to Sweden Brändström organised fund-raising for former POWs and their families.
 Afterwards she emigrated to Germany.